 - Sails offer ‘clean’ shade.
 That is, they don’t drop leaves, sticks or flowers over the shaded area.
 This is an important point if the sail is over the end of a swimming pool, since no one wants their pool inundated by unwanted debris that can alter the pH of the water and send you scuttling for the pool scoop.

 - The shade provided by sails is even.
 Trees and other plants provide dappled shade, which means there are spots where sun gets in.
 If you lay out in dappled shade, you’ll get sunburned.
 Sail material does let through a small amount of sunlight, but it is more even and there is less likelihood of getting badly burned.

-Traditional landscaping construction trends have not always been eco-friendly.
+According to Lone Pine Landscapes traditional landscaping construction trends have not always been eco-friendly.
 For instance, lovely swathes of green lawn not only takes a great deal of water to keep in shape, it also takes a lot of fertiliser and in some cases pesticide to prevent insects ruining the lawn.
 In addition, many of our gardening techniques and even some of the traditional plants are derived from Britain, where there is rarely a shortage of water; more like the opposite.

 In Australia the climate is hot and dry for the most part and so those landscaping techniques that require a lot of water are not suitable for our environment.
 Here are some eco friendly trends to follow for those who want to add to the environment rather than take from it.

 - Look for a landscaping company that follows sustainable practices.
 They should replace poor soil with quality soil so your plants grow better without the need for chemical fertilisers that tend to push plants into making sappy growth that insect pests love and gardeners spray with pesticides, another poison.